hpe-storage/scod/docs/partners/vmware/index.md

 mongodb-persistent-storage-mongod-2   Bound    pvc-22bab0f4-8240-48c1-91b1-3495d038533e   50Gi       RWO            sc-mongodb      2m
 ```

-To interact with the Mongo replica set, you can connect to the first node:
+To interact with the Mongo replica set, you can connect to the first node.

 ```markdown
 kubectl exec -it mongod-0 -c mongod-container bash